Compiled by Paula Anderson

 Contested Wild Rice Beds on Pigeon Lake (photo courtesy of Larry Wood)

 However, the level of appropriation goes deeper than this.
-For the Anishinaabeg manoomin is considered a scared food and a gift from the Creator.
+For the Anishinaabeg manoomin is considered a sacred food and a gift from the Creator.
 It is a food source that has sustained them for generations upon generations, to which they have a sacred responsibility to provide acknowledgment, care and attention so that the manoomin will flourish.
 However, as the commercial production of wild rice increased, manoomin was transformed into a commodity, with its value reduced to the whims of the global commodities market.

 At the same time the interest in wild rice increased by industrial agriculture’s multi-national giants and university research partners, including the seed, fertilizer and pesticide conglomerates DuPont, Monsanto and Syngenta.
 They mapped the wild rice genome, experimenting with the genetic structure of wild rice and patenting it, which according to Winona LaDuke (2005) and Vandana Shiva (1997) is claiming “legal” ownership over it and can be considered an act of biopiracy or biocolonialism.
 To date, through the genetic manipulation of wild rice, the company NorCal Wild Rice of California has put a patent application in for a male-sterile variety of wild rice to be used in the production of hybrid wild rice seed.
 However, there are concerns that these male-sterile seeds could genetically contaminate, by pollen drift and pollen transfer by ducks, the seed within natural stands and virtually wipe out the capacity of natural stands of wild rice to reproduce.
 This is an issue that has been raised by the Aninshinaabeg across their traditional territory and goes against the fundamental Anishinaabeg understanding of their role and responsibility towards ensuring the continued life and vitality of manoomin.
 It also undercuts their ability to maintain their traditional food systems and therefore their communities’ health and well-being.